 For example, WSN time series begins from 1610 A.D., but the new (and still current) SAE started at 1645, when the Maunder Minimum begins (see, for example, fig.1 in Kontor (2006)).
-It is followed by critically low S-cycle # -4 and after that three GL-cycles are observed (the critically low S-cycles are observed in "the GL-cycle's junctions" (cycle # 6 and, probably, # 25).
+It is followed by critically low S-cycle # -4 and after that three GL-cycles are observed (the critically low S-cycles are observed in "the GL-cycle's junctions", or in "the GL-cycle's low saddles" (cycles # - 4, # 6 and, probably, # 25)).
 So, the current SAE is not finished yet.
 SAE are the fourth from the mentioned above five types of quasi - regular temporary structures of SSN time series.
 Their lengths have a very large spread (from 200 to 2000 years), but as a reference the SAE length of order 1000 years (QRTS 3 ) could be considered (the shortest from the mentioned above five types of quasi - regular temporary structures is the structure, connected with the solar rotation (QRTS - 1 ); consequently it has the typical length about 27 days, or of order 0.1 year).

 SG - model is just an instrument for investigation of SSN time series' and, specially, S-cycles' details, but we will see that it helps to understand qualitatively the temporal structure of SSN time series and variations of S-cycle shape in framework of contemporary Flux Transport Dynamo models.
 Mainly 3 of 5 structures are analyzed - QRTS 1 or S-cycle presented by K-data (see fig.1); QRTS 2 or GL-cycle as an envelope of H P, i (t) variation (see fig.2) and, at last, QRTS 0 or U-data (they could be the result of the transverse oscillations of the solar tachocline).